ham-radio-software/D-Rats/README.md

 The free MobaXterm can be download from <https://mobaxterm.mobatek.net/download.html>
 and then installed on a Microsoft Windows system.

+If you already have a copy of the install script downloaded then you need to delete it:

+> rm -f d-rats_in_mobaxterm_install.sh

 From the local terminal use the wget command to fetch the install script.

 > wget https://github.com/ham-radio-software/D-Rats/blob/master/d-rats_in_mobaxterm_install.sh